Tel-Hai University of Kiryat Shmona in the Galilee

-Tel-Hai College is a college located in Tel Hai in northern Israel, near Kibbutz Kfar Giladi and north of Kiryat Shmona.

-The college offers academic and continuing education programs for approximately 4,500 students, 70 percent of whom come from outside the Galilee.
-Minorities comprise about 10 percent of the student body.
-The college offers degrees in life sciences, social sciences, computer science, and the humanities.

-The college sees itself as "an agent of social and economic development in the highly strategic Upper Galilee region."
-Because of its location at the country's farthest northern border, Tel Hai's mandate extends beyond the area of education to include opportunities for individual and community development and closing social and economic rifts.

-Many biology science professors who teach at Tel Hai have research groups at MIGAL Galilee Research Institute where many students also develop their bachelor or master projects.
+Tel-Hai University is a university and college located in Tel Hai in northern Israel, with campuses near Kibbutz Kfar Giladi and north of Kiryat Shmona, as well as in Katzrin and within Kiryat Shmona itself.
+Tel-Hai University (formerly Tel-Hai Academic College) is a university located in the Galilee Panhandle, north of Kiryat Shmona, at the site where the early settlement of Tel-Hai once stood (now part of Kibbutz Kfar Giladi).
+In 2021, it merged with the Ohalo College of Education (located on the Katzrin campus).
+In May 2024, the Council for Higher Education in Israel approved the college's transition to university status.
+On January 19, 2026, the Council officially accredited it as a university, completing the process.
+It is the first university in the Upper Galilee and the third in the Galilee region of northern Israel, following the Technion (1924) and the University of Haifa (1963).

+History

 On 22 May 2024, amidst the aggression of Hezbollah against northern municipalities during the Gaza war, the Israeli Minister of Education Yoav Kisch announced that Tel-Hai Academic College would thereafter become the University of Kiryat Shmona in the Galilee.
 The prospects of this coming to fruition are in question, given the College had been evacuated in connection with Israel's war against Hezbollah and Hamas.
 The University's Knowledge Center has also conducted a study indicating that upwards of 40 percent of evacuated inhabitants may not return to the north (where the University is located) even if the State of Israel wins the war.